-Annabelle still finds time to enjoy the wonderful FNQ lifestyle, spending quality time with her menagerie of children and animals, and at every opportunity disappears with the kids, dogs and horses to locations all over the region.
+Annabelle still finds time to enjoy the wonderful FNQ lifestyle, spending quality time with her family and animals, and at every opportunity disappears with the kids, dogs and horses to locations all over the region.

 Alexandra was born and raised in FNQ with an embedded passion for native wildlife, particularly birds.
 She has been involved in wildlife rehabilitation almost since she could walk, and has successfully reared and released innumerable species and individuals over the years.

 Alexandra has a particular interest in wildlife rehabilitation (techniques and implementation/practice), and successfully reared cassowary chicks under a “father” bird she made from a wire planter frame, hessian planter box liners, some blue polypipe and a red glove for wattles.
 The chicks were subsequently released to the wild with radio trackers attached, and monitoring data indicated successful integration into their wild environment.